willzhang3/willzhang3.github.io/content/_index.md

 ---

 # About Me {#about-me}
-Weijia Zhang is a final-year Ph.D. student in Artificial Intelligence at the Hong Kong University of Science and Technology, Guangzhou, advised by [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ) and [Prof. Hao Liu](https://scholar.google.com/citations?user=66KKZR4AAAAJ).
+Weijia Zhang is a Ph.D. student in Artificial Intelligence at the Hong Kong University of Science and Technology, Guangzhou, advised by [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ) and [Prof. Hao Liu](https://scholar.google.com/citations?user=66KKZR4AAAAJ).
 His research primarily focuses on advancing machine learning and data mining methodologies for modeling, understanding, and reasoning over spatio-temporal data (e.g., spatio-temporal graph and raster, multivariate time series) collected from the Earth system, urban environments, and human individuals.
 His work has enabled more effective and intelligent spatio-temporal prediction, decision-making, and AI foundation models, with broad applications spanning Earth science, smart cities, and healthcare.
 He has published 10 first-author papers in leading journals and conferences, such as TKDE, SIGKDD, ICML, WebConf, and filed over 30 China/U.S. patents.
 He is also one of 10 global recipients of the 2024 Baidu Scholarship.

 <!-- # 🎉 News {#news} -->
 # News {#news}
+- *2025.11*: &nbsp; Two papers on [Extreme Weather Foundation Models](https://willzhang3.github.io/) and [Subseasonal Climate Forecasting](https://willzhang3.github.io/) were accepted by ***KDD'26***.
+Congrats to all co-authors 🎉!
+- *2025.09*: &nbsp; One paper on [Foundation Models for Scientific Discovery](https://arxiv.org/abs/2510.15280) was accepted by ***NeurIPS'25***.
+Congrats to all co-authors 🎉!
 - *2025.08*: &nbsp; Our work, [LLMLight](https://dl.acm.org/doi/10.1145/3690624.3709379), received the ***KDD'25*** **Audience Appreciation Award**.
 Congrates to all co-authors 🎉!
 - *2025.05*: &nbsp; Three papers on [Time Series Foundation Models](https://dl.acm.org/doi/abs/10.1145/3711896.3737171), [Spatio-Temporal Forecasting](https://dl.acm.org/doi/abs/10.1145/3690624.3709323), and [LLM Agents](https://dl.acm.org/doi/abs/10.1145/3690624.3709379) were accepted by ***KDD'25***.
 Congrats to all co-authors 🎉!
 - *2025.04*: &nbsp; Delighted to receive **Special Award & Gold Medal at International Exhibition of Inventions Geneva 2025**.
 Congrats to the [LLMLight](https://github.com/usail-hkust/LLMTSCS) team 🎉!